Recensus/developer-docs/posts/php-sdk.md

 ````

-## Using The SDK to Make A Customer Contact Request
+## Using The SDK To Make A Customer Contact Request

 In order to maximise the number of reviews collected for products Recensus
-offers you the opportunity to schedule an after sales email to be sent requesting
+offers you the opportunity to schedule an aftersales email to be sent requesting
 that the customer reviews their recent purchase.

-When a customer posts a review on Recensus it immediatley appears on the the
+When a customer posts a review on Recensus it immediately appears on the
 corresponding product page on the merchants website.

 ### Example - Making A Customer Contact Request